VijayKumar4003/TriviaQuizAppWithRoom/README.md

 Whose link is: https://youtube.com/playlist?list=PLYaEKGt6xfkvy541krrOZl8cqaLaNrsLQ

-Also Check out the App Creation of Trivia Quiz App built by using SQLite database.
-The Link is given below:
+# Also Check out the App Creation of Trivia Quiz App built by using SQLite database.The Link is given below:

 https://github.com/VijayKumar4003/TriviaQuizApp